 But the issue is not always as clear-cut as some people believe.
 Researchers have also made many assumptions.
 Based on the idea that each tonne of recycled plastic can replace one ton of raw, virgin material.

 But this is not always possible.
-Recycling processes cannot always deliver a like-for-like product.
-It very much depends on which plastics we are talking about, and which recycling processes regions use.
+Recycling processes cannot consistently deliver a like-for-like product.
+It very much depends on the types of plastic waste generation we are talking about and which recycling methods regions use.

 Most plastics go through a mechanical recycling process.

 It is clear that of all the options currently commercially available, chemical recycling is usually the best option.
-But to solve the problem of plastic waste – refusing, reducing and reusing also have to be key parts of the picture.
-To tackle the plastic waste issue, we need to find ways to break our reliance on the product once and for all.
+But to solve the problem of plastic waste and reduce pollution, refusing, reducing, and reusing must also be critical parts of the picture.
+To tackle plastic pollution, we need to find ways to break our reliance on the product once and for all.

 |Kim Ragaert, Laurens Delva, Kevin Van Geem, Mechanical and chemical recycling of solid plastic waste, Waste Management, Volume 69, 2017, Pages 24-58, ISSN 0956-053X, https://doi.org/10.1016/j.wasman.2017.07.044|